Stein-based Optimization of Sampling Distributions in Model Predictive Path Integral Control: Abstract

 \section{Abstract}

-This paper presents a novel method for Model Predictive Path Integral (MPPI) control that optimizes sample generation towards an optimal trajectory through Stein Variational Gradient Descent (SVGD).
-MPPI is traditionally reliant on randomly sampled trajectories, often by a Gaussian distribution.
-The result can lead to sample deprivation, under-representing the space of possible trajectories, and yield suboptimal results.
-Through introducing SVGD updates in between MPPI environment steps, we present Stein-Optimized Path-Integral Inference (SOPPI), an MPPI/SVGD algorithm that can dynamically update noise distributions at runtime to shape a more optimal representation without an excessive increase in computational requirements.
-We demonstrate the efficacy of our method systems ranging from a Cart-Pole to a two-dimensional bipedal walking task, indicating improved performance above standard MPPI across a range of hyper-parameters and demonstrate feasibility at lower particle counts.
-We discuss the applicability of this MPPI/SVGD method to higher degree-of-freedom systems, as well as its potential to new developments in state-of-the-art differentiable simulators.
+This paper introduces a method for Model Predictive Path Integral (MPPI) control that optimizes sample generation towards an optimal trajectory through Stein Variational Gradient Descent (SVGD).
+MPPI relies upon predictive rollout of trajectories sampled from a distribution of possible actions.
+Traditionally, these action distributions are assumed to be unimodal and represented as Gaussian.
+The result can lead suboptimal rollout predictions due to sample deprivation and, in the case of differentiable simulation, sensitivity to noise in the cost gradients.
+Through introducing SVGD updates in between MPPI environment steps, we present Stein-Optimized Path-Integral Inference (SOPPI), an MPPI/SVGD algorithm that can dynamically update noise distributions at runtime to better capture action sampling distributions without an excessive increase in computational requirements.
+We demonstrate the efficacy of SOPPI through experiments on a planar cart-pole, 7-DOF robot arm, and a planar bipedal walker.
+These results indicate improved system performance compared to state-of-the-art MPPI algorithms across a range of hyper-parameters and demonstrate feasibility at lower particle counts.